grpc/grpc.io/content/docs/languages/android/quickstart.md

 the connected computer, which is the port that the Hello World server is listening on.

-Run the Hello World app on your Android Virtual Device and use the following
+In the app, use the following values:
-values:

 - **Host**: `localhost`
 - **Port**: 8080